obsy/apcontroller/README.md

 - adding and defining devices (running on OpenWrt) and storing access credentials (such as IP address, port, username, and password, URL to the GUI)
 - enabling/disabling device monitoring and presenting device operation parameters
 - list of wireless clients connected to monitored devices with Wi-Fi
-- downloading logs from the device, the ability to reboot and ping the device
+- downloading logs from the device, the ability to reboot and ping the device, and executing user-created scripts
 - defining Wi-Fi networks
 - creating AP groups by linking Wi-Fi networks and devices
 - deploying Wi-Fi configurations to devices in groups